125 Hanwell Road, Fredericton, NB E3B 0Z3

 PHYSIOTHERAPIST, OLI SURGENOR PHYSIOTHERAPY P.C.

 Originally from Northern Ireland, Oli graduated from the school of physiotherapy at University of Brighton (UK) in 2002 and gained several years of experience working as a physiotherapist in the English National Health Service, treating a wide range of conditions and ages.
-As he became more experienced and also did further post graduate studies in musculoskeletal physiotherapy he took on a specialized role of treating complex spinal conditions (such as chronic low back pain, sciatica, neck pain and pre and post surgical patients) working with a spine surgeon and his team.
+As he became more experienced and did further post graduate studies in musculoskeletal physiotherapy, he took on a specialized role of treating complex spinal conditions—such as chronic low back pain, sciatica, neck pain and pre and post surgical patients–working with a spine surgeon and his team.
 Concurrently Oli was also working part time in a sports rehab clinic treating many sporting injuries from rugby, football (or soccer!) cricket, runners, field hockey and golf.

 Please also see the links below for further info: